teleport-network/teleport-documents/intro/README.md

 3. Relayer syncs the trust root, cross-chain packet and commitment proof from the source chain to relay chain.
 4. Relay chain XIBC contracts receive the cross-chain data packet and verifies the proof, and then stores the data packet without any processing.
 5. Relayer syncs the trust root, cross-chain packet and commitment proof from the relay chain to the destination chain.
-6. Destination chain XIBC packet contracts receive the cross-chain packet and verify the proof, and then execute the cross-chain packet and generate an acknowledgement.
+6. On the destination chain, XIBC contracts receive the cross-chain packet and verify the proof, and then execute the cross-chain packet and generate an acknowledgement.
 7. Relayer syncs the trust root, the acknowledgement, and the ack commitment proof from the destination chain to relay chain.
 8. Relay chain XIBC contracts receive the cross-chain acknowledgement packet and verifies the proof, and then stores the acknowledgement without any processing.
 9. Relayer syncs the trust root, the acknowledgement and the ack commitment proof from the relay chain to source chain.